Cathy travels frequently, especially for her underwater photo trips and workshops. Visit her photo trips to see when she’s traveling.

 In our photo centre in Grand Cayman we sell everything that Cathy recommends.
 Check out our camera section here.
 Don’t be surprised when you find that our prices are competitive, usually even lower than NY prices, and when you pick up your gear here during your Cayman visit, there are no taxes, no duties, no shipping and you do get free instruction.

 All equipment purchased from Cathy Church’s Photo Centre is sold for pickup from our store in Grand Cayman.
 This allows us to sell our equipment as a duty free purchase.
-We do not ship equipment outside of Grand Cayman.
+We do not ship equipment outside of Grand Cayman, however, we can arrange for direct shipment of some specific special order items in the US.

 We can arrange sales from our gallery or custom prints to be delivered outside Grand Cayman.